-Another difference between the books is the inclusion in the new book of Tom Cousins' restoration of the East Lake Golf Club and the revitalization of the surrounding community.
+Another difference between the books is the new book's inclusion of Tom Cousins' restoration of the East Lake Golf Club and the revitalization of the surrounding community.
 Despite expert opinions that it would not work, Cousins brought in the top 100 U.S. corporations to help accomplish his vision, not just breathing new life into the deteriorating golf club and course but also bringing the community along with it.
 This included his efforts for the dramatic improvement of housing and education in the surrounding neighborhood. "[Cousins had] this idea, which is so pure and so natural and so right that if you hear him talk about it, you cannot help but understand that it's the right way to go."
-Cousins believed that a single individual or group of like-minded individuals could accomplish this transformation more effectively and efficiently than could the government with its complex multiagency approach.
+Cousins believed that a single individual or group of likeminded individuals could accomplish this transformation more effectively and efficiently than could the government with its complex multi-agency approach.